Even if your graphic design elements are stunning, they won’t be effective if they aren’t put together properly.

-In the above design, the three central circles are the largest elements in the design, but they are balanced out both by the type, the fine line graphics, and the small, heavily textured circle in the bottom corner.
+The three large circles in the middle of the design are balanced by the type, the thin line graphics, and the small, heavily textured circle in the bottom corner.

 05. Use Elements That Complement Each Other

-For example, this poster by Adam Hill is for an event “celebrating the inextricable link between tattoos and good old fashioned rock ‘n roll.” and the use of traditional vintage-inspired imagery is complemented by a bold cursive title and bold slab serif body copy.
-A clean, thin, and minimal sans-serif typeface wouldn’t fit the rougher, rock and roll vibe the imagery and concept have developed.
+This poster, designed by Adam Hill, promotes an event “celebrating the inextricable link between tattoos and good old fashioned rock ‘n roll.”
+A bold cursive title and bold slab serif body copy complement the use of traditional vintage-inspired imagery.
+The imagery and concept have evolved into something rougher and more rock and roll, so a clean, thin, and minimal sans-serif typeface wouldn’t work.

 06. Boost (or Reduce) Your Contrast

 Contrast is a fantastic tool for drawing attention to or hiding details in your design.
 You can make something more noticeable by increasing the contrast or giving it a high contrast feature colour.
 Similarly, you can make something disappear into the background by reducing the contrast.

 The images in this example by Thebault Julien are framed and highlighted with high contrast colours, and the most important information is presented in larger, bolder typefaces.
 However, it also makes use of lighter, thinner type to cast a slightly less prominent shadow on the other features.

 In the first instance, the vivid colour served to draw attention to the design, but in the second instance, the vivid colour served to conceal a part of the design.

 Melanie Scott’s artwork for a poster When Vincent uses a yellow paperclip against a yellow background, there isn’t much of a contrast between the two.
 While we would normally advise against it, in this case it fits perfectly with the theme of the event, which is entitled “ignored everyday.”